John Greco

-John Patrick Greco, Jr. (born March 24, 1985) is a former American football guard.
-He was drafted by the St. Louis Rams in the third round of the 2008 NFL Draft.
+John Patrick Greco, Jr. (born March 24, 1985) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the St. Louis Rams in the third round of the 2008 NFL draft.
 He played college football at the University of Toledo.

-Early years
+Early life

 Greco was named First-team All-Conference and Second-team All-region as a senior and was Second-team All-Conference as a junior at Boardman High School in Youngstown, Ohio.

 College career

 At the University of Toledo, he was a three-time All-MAC honoree at left tackle.
 As a freshman, in 2004, he started at right tackle.
 In college, he allowed 6.5 sacks in two years.
 He started 36 games and recorded 275 knockdowns and 34 touchdown-resulting blocks during his three seasons at left tackle.
 In 2007, he started all 12 games for Toledo and earned First-team All-MAC for the third consecutive season and was a Third-team All-America by Rivals.com after allowing only three sacks on 411 pass plays.
 As a junior in 2006 he was the team co-captain started all 13 games at left tackle, earning First-team All-MAC honors.

 As a sophomore in 2005 Greco was First-team All-MAC in his first season at left tackle.
 He took over left tackle position after graduation of Nick Kaczur.
 He opened holes for an offense that ranked 13th in the nation in rushing (216.8 yards per game) and 10th in scoring (25.8 points per game).
 As a freshman in 2004 he started all 13 games at right tackle and earned the team's top freshman award.
 He redshirted as a true freshman in 2003.